What Keywords Does My Website Rank For?

 Google Search Console

-The best tool to use to see where you rank in Google is Google Search Console (formerly Google Webmaster Tools).
+The best tool to use to understand where you rank in Google and what for is Google Search Console (GSC).
 It tells you many things about the state, condition and health of your website but in the context of this article it tells you:

-• What keywords you rank for over a given period
+- What keywords you ranked for over a given period

-• How many clicks you received from search on the keyword
+- How many clicks you received for that keyword

 And even better … they’re free!!!